 Q: When will my purchase arrive?

-A: We ship UPS Ground within one (1) business day of cleared payment, add to that the UPS Ground business days in transit.
+A: We ship UPS Ground within one (1) business day of cleared payment, add to that the Business Days In Transit, for that:

 If you need faster service (UPS Next Day, 2nd Day Air) or if timing is critical to your purchase, please contact us.

 More info: Shipping info / Terms of Sale

 Q: Will I get a tracking number?

 A: Yes, you will receive a tracking number on the day that we ship your item; it will be emailed to you directly by carrier, so it is important that you are not spam-blocking email sent from the carrier’s tracking system.
 All US-bound parcels ship UPS; some overseas-bound parcels optionally are offered with USPS Express Mail International.
 UPS recipients also receive a second auto-notify email from UPS after delivery.

 Please be sure that you are not blocking mail sent from:

 A: UPS ◱ is United Parcel Service, a private carrier.
 USPS ◱ is the United States Postal Service, the US government sanctioned mail and parcel service.
 All domestic (US bound) packages are shipped UPS; we ship most international-packages using USPS.

 A: All US-bound items ship with UPS, fully insured with UPS against loss or damage in transit.
 International-bound shipments are also insured, pursuant to the insurance-limit set by the carrier, and, for USPS-International, the maximum insurance available varies by country and can be quite limited.